BetaHsu/fyp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Generate new page
+`ng generate component COMPONENT_NAME`

+Update the app-routing.module.ts routes with your new page.